Q: What's the purpose of St'ArtUp317?

 Q: How much is rent for the 30 day pop-up?

 A: There is an admin fee if you get accepted to be a participating vendor ($125 per window/outdoor location & $250 per retail space), otherwise there is not a set rent for the pilot phase of this program.
-Most likely, we will be looking to do a small percentage rent arrangement.
 So if you have a very small budget, do not let that prevent you from applying.
-Non-profits and artists may be eligible for an allowance to help offset the expenses of hosting the pop-up.
+Non-profits and artists may be eligible for an allowance to help take care of some of the expenses of hosting the pop-up or creating a window installation.

 Q: Who will be responsible for utilities?